jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 [`ResultCount`](@ref).
-This attribute returns the number of results that the solver has available to return. *A result is defined as a primal-dual pair, but either the primal or the dual may be missing from the result.* While the `Optimal` termination status normally implies that at least one result is available, other statuses do not.
+This attribute returns the number of results that the solver has available to return. *A result is defined as a primal-dual pair, but either the primal or the dual may be missing from the result.* While the `OPTIMAL` termination status normally implies that at least one result is available, other statuses do not.
 For example, in the case of infeasiblity, a solver may return no result or a proof of infeasibility.
 The `ResultCount` distinguishes between these two cases.